HUD 223(f) Acquisition & Refinancing

 - Get Financing

-The Only Way to Refinance or Purchase Apartment Buildings
+The Best Way to Refinance or Purchase Apartment Buildings

-HUD's FHA 223(f) multifamily loan insurance program has become quite popular in recent years.
-However, it's still grossly misunderstood and even unknown to many in the industry.
-Despite this lack of widespread recognition, the HUD 223(f) program offers financing with longer terms and longer amortization at a lower interest rate than Fannie Mae, Freddie Mac, CMBS loans, and even life company multifamily loans.
+HUD's FHA 223(f) multifamily loan insurance program is incredibly popular — and for good reason.
+However, it's still relatively unknown to many in the industry.
+The loan program offers financing with longer terms and longer amortizations at a lower interest rate than Fannie Mae, Freddie Mac, CMBS loans, and even life company multifamily loans.

 HUD 223(f) loans carry the stigma of taking longer to originate.
-And it’s true: Average origination times are around four months from application to closing.
-However, if you're not in a great hurry, that's only 60 days longer than the average window to close a Freddie Mac multifamily loan or even a Fannie Mae DUS multifamily loan.
+And it’s true: Originations can take as long as nine to 12 months from application to closing.
+However, if you're not in a great hurry, this loan's amazing terms are generally more competitive than those you'd receive through a Freddie Mac multifamily loan or a Fannie Mae DUS multifamily loan.

 HUD provides a full checklist of requirements for 223(f) loans.
-However, much of the checklist and process is managed in-house.
+Much of the checklist and process is managed inhouse.

 Loan Considerations